ProvableHQ/leo/docs/rfc/012-record-transaction-model.md

 and that Leo programs can access the old records through the special `input` variables.

-One issue with the special `input` variable is whether it should be treated as a built-in global variable, or whether it should be explicitly passed to the interface functions and to the non-interface functions called by them.
+One issue with the special `input` variable is whether it should be treated as a built-in global variable, or whether it should be explicitly passed to the entry point functions and to the non-entry-point functions called by them.
 The first approach is more concise, while the second approach is more explicit.
 Note that, in the second approach, we may want to enforce certain restrictions on the use of `input`, e.g. we may not want to allow a call `f(input, input)` even if the parameters of `f` both have the same circuit type as `input`.